How to Store Your Leather Bags Properly

 ARRANGE BAGS IN AN UPRIGHT POSITION

 • Opt for upright storage.
 Store your bags in an upright position whenever possible.
-This helps to prevent any strain on the handles or straps and helps to maintain the bag's shape.
+This helps prevent strain on the handles or straps and maintains the bag's shape.

 • Utilize bag stands or hooks.
 If your bags have sturdy handles, you can hang them to keep them upright and allow air circulation, reducing the chances of mold or mildew growth.